dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 The decentralization sale and the steps to conclude a SNS launch including this decentralization sale are described in more detail [here](./deployment.md).

-### SNS maintanance
+### SNS maintenance
 As mentioned, this SNS option is provided as a system function and the SNS canister versions are maintained by the IC.
 This eliminates much of the maintenance burden from the SNS community.
-However, there are still some maintenance tasks that have to be performed by an SNS community, such as deciding and voting on when an SNS should be upgraded to a new blessed version, adjusting the SNS parameters when needed, and making sure that the SNS cansiters do not run out of cycles.
-Regarding the last point, we emphasise that **currently, the SNS communities are responsible for individually topping up the cycles of all SNS canisters as well as all dapp cansiters that are controlled by the SNS.
+However, there are still some maintenance tasks that have to be performed by an SNS community, such as deciding and voting on when an SNS should be upgraded to a new blessed version, adjusting the SNS parameters when needed, and making sure that the SNS canisters do not run out of cycles.
+Regarding the last point, we emphasize that **currently, the SNS communities are responsible for individually topping up the cycles of all SNS canisters as well as all dapp canisters that are controlled by the SNS.
 This includes archive canisters that are spawn by the ledger canister to archive all blocks.**
-In the future, this will be simplified in a new feature that allows cansiter groups, where cycles can be managed across different canisters.
+In the future, this will be simplified in a new feature that allows canister groups, where cycles can be managed across different canisters.

 For more details regarding how to upgrade SNS canister, choose SNS parameters, and manage